cupakromer/rspec-next-steps-presentation/public/md/presentation.md

       # ...

-      it 'deletes relative to the directory' do File.exist?('/tmp/test/adirectory/file1.log').should be_false
+      it 'deletes relative to the base directory' do expect_purge!.to have_deleted '/tmp/test/adirectory/file1.log'
       end

-      it 'does not delete from other directories' do File.exist?('adirectory/file1.log').should be_true
+      it 'does not delete from other directories' do expect_purge!.to have_kept 'adirectory/file1.log'
       end
     end